daattali/beautiful-jekyll/code-of-conduct.md

 ---
 layout: page
 title: Code of Conduct
-subtitle: How to get along with us
+subtitle: How to Get Along With Us
 ---

 ## **Code of Conduct**